-A strong seasonal pattern exists for swordfish CPUE in the WSP for conventional geared vessels which is in contrast to the marlins.
+A strong seasonal pattern exists for swordfish CPUE in the WSP for conventional-geared vessels, which is in contrast to the situation for marlins.
 It shows an increase in CPUE for the months leading up to the austral winter, a sharp decline during winter and another slight increase towards the beginning of spring.
-Observations elsewhere (Atlantic Ocean : Carey and Robinson, 1981), have shown swordfish making ventures into colder deeper water than marlin and they are also known to favour surface waters at night when the temperature is of the range of 18° to 22° C. It is interesting to compare these findings with the fact that that deep geared vessels in this area consistently catch less than 1 fish per 10,000 hooks, a fact which no doubt highlights the methods employed in targetting this species.
-Desurmont (pers. comm.) mentioned that when targetting swordfish in New Caledonia, the gear of the first set of a trip was structured in a way to find the prefered depth (and thus temperature) range for swordfish in that area; catch rates, stratified by hook number, identified this depth range to be very narrow.
-Swordfish appear to be more prevalent in the catch of deep geared vessels in the WTP; this is consistent with the steady increase in CPUE during the early 1980s at a time when the trend was towards fishing at greater depths.
+Observations elsewhere (Atlantic Ocean: Carey & Robinson 1981), have shown swordfish making ventures into colder, deeper water than marlin and they are also known to favour surface waters at night when the temperature is of the range of 18° to 22° C. It is interesting to compare these findings with the fact that deep-geared vessels in this area consistently catch less than 1 fish per 10,000 hooks, a fact which no doubt highlights the methods employed in targeting this species.
+Desurmont (pers. comm.) mentioned that when targeting swordfish in New Caledonia, the gear of the first set of a trip was structured in a way that would find the preferred depth (and thus temperature) range for swordfish in that area; catch rates, stratified by hook number, identified this depth range as being very narrow.
+Swordfish appear to be more prevalent in the catch of deep-geared vessels in the WTP; this is consistent with the steady increase in CPUE during the early 1980s at a time when the trend was towards fishing at greater depths.
 The fact that specific techniques (i.e. the use of light sticks) may be used to target confounds the presentation of swordfish CPUE by gear depth.
-It is, therefore, important that consideration of this practice (for which there are no data available on the RTFD) is made for future monitoring of this catch.
+It is, therefore, important that this practice (for which there are no data available on the RTFD) be considered in future monitoring of this catch.

-At the moment, the marketing of swordfish in Australia is restricted by regulations prohibiting the sale of this species where greater than 0.5 ppm mercury content is encountered, however, there has been recent efforts to try and have this minimum level increased, which may lead to an increase in interest for this species in the future.
-Similar regulations exist in the U.S. and Japan.
+At the moment, the marketing of swordfish in Australia is restricted by regulations prohibiting the sale of this species where greater than 0.5 ppm mercury content is encountered; however, there have been recent efforts to try and have this minimum level increased, which may lead to an increase in interest for this species in the future.
+Similar regulations exist in the US and Japan.

-From a marketing standpoint, in Japan, swordfish are primarily sold as steaks in the preparation of Teriyaki (Nakamura, 1985), however, it is known to be available for sashimi as well.
-In the U.S., swordfish is popular and normally grilled/broiled using BBQs.
+From a marketing standpoint, in Japan, swordfish are primarily sold as steaks in the preparation of Teriyaki (Nakamura 1985); however, it is known to be available for sashimi as well.
+In the US, swordfish is popular and normally grilled/broiled using barbecues.